ellierobin54/Utimaco-Project/README.md

 ## Set Up

 This project was developed using Python 3.5.2, Jupyter Notebook, and Google Colab.
 The packages utilized: numpy, pandas, matplotlib, sklearn, tensorflow, keras, fbprophet, pmdarima.
-Open the file 'code.ipynb' and run each individual cell to run code.
+Open the file 'Utimaco_Project.ipynb' to read and run each individual cell to compile and run the code.

 ## Data